Charity and volunteering: Giving wisely and doing good

 Want to give to the charities that spend most of what they take in on the charity program itself, not on fundraising?
 Me, too.
 I've linked here to sites that provide the most help figuring out which programs are worth supporting.
 Other things you can donate: food, blood, organs (kidney, etc.), computers, vehicles, and surplus items (things you don't want or need, hope someone else can use, that might help or save a life).
 And time.
 Many combine decluttering with philanthropy, and earn a tax deduction.

-Unusual and wonderful gifting or sharing goods, time, services, or space
+The good news: Unusual examples of gifting, sharing, or saving goods, time, services, or space

 Worst practices in charity world